HoneySens/honeysens-website/content/releases/server/index.md

 New builds are created from time to time to address potential vulnerabilities in 3rd party dependencies.
 All builds of a single release are identical feature-wise.

 Click [here](https://github.com/HoneySens/honeysens/releases/download/2.8.0/HoneySens-Server-2.8.0-20250305.tar.gz) (SHA1 `18f0b45a6a0a9888feedea4fa39ca2ecd97c1507`) to download the server distribution, which contains a Docker Compose file as well as prebuilt project-specific images for deploying a HoneySens server.
-Follow the [installation docs](/docs/installation/) for further instructions.
+Follow the [installation](/docs/installation/) and [update](/docs/updates) documentation for further instructions.
 Some additional third party dependencies such as Redis or MySQL are not contained in this archive and will be downloaded from a public container registry automatically upon initiating the deployment.

 Alternatively, all images can be obtained automatically from public container registries.
 To go that route, download our template [docker-compose.yml](https://github.com/HoneySens/honeysens/releases/download/2.8.0/docker-compose.yml) and follow the *Configuration* and *Startup* steps in the [installation docs](/docs/installation/#configuration).